This post may contain affiliate links. Please read my disclosure for more information.

 Try this list of cheapest foods and groceries to buy to help cut down your spend on the needs category.

-But in this rule for budgeting, you need to allocate 30% of your income to your financial goals.
+But in this budgeting method, you need to allocate 30% of your income to your financial goals.
+You can also use this category for debt repayment.

 We don’t often think about our financial goals, but they can be so important for your money health and your future.